gitlabhq/gitlabhq/doc/user/project/issue_board.md

 Deleting a list doesn't have any effect in issues and labels, it's just the list view that is removed.
 You can always add it back later if you need.

-## Adding issues to lists
+## Adding issues to a list

-Add issues to a list by clicking the **Add issues** button.
-This opens up a modal window where you can see all the issues that do not belong to any list.
+You can add issues to a list by clicking the **Add issues** button that is present in the upper right corner of the issue board.
+This will open up a modal window where you can see all the issues that do not belong to any list.

-Select one or more issues and then add these issues to the selected list.
+Select one or more issues by clicking on the cards and then click **Add issues** to add them to the selected list.
+You can limit the issues you want to add to the list by filtering by author, assignee, milestone and label.
-By default the first list is selected, but this can be changed in the dropdown menu next to the **Add issues** button in the modal.

-Within this modal you can also filter issues.
-This is done by using the filters at the top of the modal.

-You can filter by author, assignee, milestone and label.

 ![Bulk adding issues to lists](img/issue_boards_add_issues_modal.png)

-## Removing issue from list
+## Removing an issue from a list

-Removing an issue from a list can be done by clicking the issue card and then clicking the **Remove from board** in the sidebar.
-Doing this keeps the issue open buts removes it from that list.
+Removing an issue from a list can be done by clicking on the issue card and then clicking the **Remove from board** button in the sidebar.
+Under the hood, the respective label is removed, and as such it's also removed from the list and the board itself.

 ![Remove issue from list](img/issue_boards_remove_issue.png)